Hudson3384/Hudson3384/README.md

 ---

 **A Little More About Me**
 I’m currently responsible for leading front-end activities, migrating monolithic systems, and developing apps natively using Kotlin and Swift.
-I’ve recently been working on integrating CRM systems, handling markdown-based documentation, and setting up proxy services in Node.js. 🚀
+I’ve recently been working on integrating CRM systems, handling markdown-based documentation, and setting up proxy services in Node.js and Laravel. 🚀

 **Favorite Tech**
 - 🖥️ Full-Stack: React | Laravel | Node.js